LiamGalbraith/Cheatsheets/flask cheatsheet.md

         ...
 ```

-request is a global object, however inside a view function it represents the current request from the browser.
+request is a global object, however inside a view function it represents the current request from the browser - this includes headers, cookies form data etc.

 The attribute `request.form` behaves like a dictionary, and can be accesseed like: `request.form['key']`